gaphor/gaphor/docs/scripting.md

     print(diagram)
 ```

 Now, let’s say we want to do some simple (pseudo-)code generation.
-We can iterate a class’ attributes
+We can
-and write some output.
+iterate class attributes and write some output.

 ```{code-cell} ipython3
 diagram: UML.Class